-Source: MOR, 2006, Internal Correspondence
+Source: MOR, 2006, Internal correspondence.

+GOVERNMENT OF INDIA MINISTRY OF RAILWAYS (RAILWAY BOARD)

+No. 2003/CE-II/TS/5 Vol.

+dated: 04-05-2005.
+New Delhi,

-13 Connect all of the Earlier reference (A) (M) Dy (RS) D (in 1995) R. Study of discuss R. Study of discuss GOVERNMENT OF INDIA MINISTRY OF RAILWAYS IG (RAILWAY BOARD) No. 2003/CE-II/TS/5 Vol.1 New Delhi, dated: 04-05-2005.
-The General Manager, ECOR, SECR, SER, SCR, SWR, SR. 1 Sub: Increase in axle load of freight wagons on iron ore routes. \mathcal{R} -> Ref: This Office letter of even number dated 02.05.05.
+The General Manager.
+ECOR, SECR, SER, SCR, SWR, SR.

+Sub: Increase in axle load of freight wagons on iron ore routes.
+Ref: This Office letter of even number dated 02.05.05.

 In partial modification to the Instructions issued by the Board vide letter referred above, following instructions are issued.

 1.0 BOY & BOBS wagons which have an axle load of 22.86 MT and 22.9 MT respectively, are already cleared for running on iron ore routes.
-Board have decided to permit running of BOXN wagons, loaded up to CC+8+2; on identified respectively, are already cleared for running on iron ore routes.
 Board have decided to permit running of BOXN wagons, loaded up to CC+8+2; on identified iron ore routes, as a pilot project, where CC is the designed carrying capacity of BOXN with a view that axle load in loaded condition does not exceed 20.32 MT, permitted over load is 8 MT per wagon and loading tolerance is 2 MT per wagon i.e. maximum axle load of 22.82 MT.
 This pilot project will be in operation for a period of one year to start with.